astridx/meinblog/sik/r/react-paginated-list/index.md

 ---
-title: "Paginated List in React - Build a powerful Component (Part I)"
+title: 'Paginated List in React - Build a powerful Component (Part I)'
-description: "The series of React tutorials focuses on building a complex yet elegant and powerful React component.
+description: 'The series of React tutorials focuses on building a complex yet elegant and powerful React component.
 It attempts to go beyond the fundamentals in React.js.
 This part introduces a paginated list in React where you can fetch sublists from a third party API in React.
-You will implement it in an elegant higher order component ..."
+You will implement it in an elegant higher order component ...'
-date: "2017-05-29T13:50:46+02:00"
+date: '2017-05-29T13:50:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react paginated list"]
+keywords: ['react paginated list']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-contribute: ""
+contribute: ''
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-author: ""
+author: ''
 ---

 <Sponsorship />